Last-Iterate Analyses of FTRL with the 1/2-Tsallis Entropy in Stochastic Bandits: Proof of Theorem

-For the second term in \eq{bias1}, it is clear from the definition that \(\underline{\hat{L}}_{t,i} \leq \hat{L}_{t,i}\), and the expectation of the latter does not exceed \(t\).
-Hence, the expectation of the second term is of order \(t^{-1}\).
-As for the first term, we will apply the classical self-bounding technique \citep{pmlr-v89-zimmert19a}.
+As for the second term, we will apply the classical self-bounding technique \citep{pmlr-v89-zimmert19a} similarly.
 However, since $i_t^*$ may not be $i_*$, it is difficult to apply this method directly.
-We need to discuss different cases based on whether the estimator is well-concentrated or not (similar to \cite{pmlr-v201-honda23a}).
-All the details are left in Appendix \ref{proofwedge}.
+We need to discuss different cases based on whether the estimator is well-concentrated or not (similar to \citealt{pmlr-v201-honda23a}).